2025 German federal election: Debt brake agreement

 Bavaria's Minister President Markus Söder called for the money from the infrastructure package to be distributed and utilised sensibly.
 He said it is "not a self-service shop for any projects".
 He also called for a long-term repayment plan.
 Regardless of party affiliation, almost all speakers welcomed the easing of the debt brake for the federal states and called on the federal government to significantly speed up the planning and award procedures for contracts from the infrastructure package and to quickly pass the necessary implementation laws in order to eliminate the "ailing infrastructure" and the "investment backlog" (both terms used by several speakers) as quickly as possible.
 Bremen's head of government Andreas Bovenschulte said: "What use is the most beautiful special fund if we can't manage it in practice?"

-In the end, all federal states except Brandenburg, Rhineland-Palatinate, Saxony-Anhalt and Thuringia voted in favour; the others abstained.
-The reason for this was the disagreement between the coalition partners.
+In the end, all federal states except Brandenburg, Rhineland-Palatinate, Saxony-Anhalt and Thuringia (which abstained) voted in favour.
+The four states that abstained did so due to disagreement between the state government coalition partners.
 While the CDU and SPD each wanted approval, the BSW and FDP wanted the proposal to be rejected.
-In such cases, the state abstains.
+When a state's own government could not reach consensus, the state would abstain.
 President Frank-Walter Steinmeier signed the law on 22 March.

 Grand coalition agreement

 With the announcement of the exploratory paper by the CDU/CSU and SPD on 8 March 2025, both parties indicated that they wanted to start coalition negotiations quickly.
 On 13 March the working groups began their work after an initial meeting between the party executive committees and their leaders.
-Each working group consisted of six representatives from the CDU, three from the CSU and seven from the SPD.
+Each working group consisted of six representatives from the CDU, three from the CSU, and seven from the SPD.
 There were 16 working groups in total, as well as a steering group that dealt with the working methods of the government and parliamentary groups, electoral law and the responsibilities of the working groups in the event of overlaps.

 According to a publicly released handout on the coalition negotiations by the party leaders, there were strict guidelines regarding publicity; for example, there were to be “no statements, no press conferences, no communication of interim results, no selfies, etc.”.

 By 24 March at the latest, all working groups had presented the final papers on their topics after some difficult debates.
 Although these were also supposed to be kept secret, they were all leaked relatively quickly.
-As can be seen from the papers, the CDU/CSU and SPD reached agreement on certain points, but many problems, especially major ones, were written into the final papers without agreement, in square brackets in which the respective demands were included.
+As could be seen from the papers, the CDU/CSU and SPD reached agreement on certain points, but many problems, especially major ones, were written into the final papers without agreement, in square brackets, in which the respective demands were included.
 According to media reports, the negotiators in the finance working group in particular were far apart and, judging by the final paper, were only able to agree on a few points.
 The parties also disagreed on the digital ministry demanded by Friedrich Merz.
 Nevertheless, both sides were optimistic that the new government would be formed.